MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 - Filter drivers: The SQL Server I/O response can be severely impacted if file-system filter drivers process heavy I/O traffic.

-  - Exclude data folders from anti-virus scanning and have filter driver issues corrected by software vendors to prevent the impact on I/O performance.
+  - Exclude data folders from anti-virus scanning and have filter driver issues corrected by software vendors to prevent an impact on I/O performance.

 - Other application(s): Another application on the same machine with SQL Server can saturate the I/O path with excessive read or write requests.
 This situation may push the I/O subsystem beyond capacity limits and cause I/O slowness for SQL Server.
 Identify the application and tune it or move it elsewhere to eliminate its effect on the I/O stack.
 This issue can be caused by other applications running on other machines but sharing the same SAN with this SQL Server machine.
 Work with your SAN administrator to balance I/O traffic (see "Check for hardware issues" above).